 Let’s start off with some general tips when performing all plyometrics to reduce impact:

-- Land very gently, on the balls of your feet, like a cat would.
-You don’t want to hear your steps in any of the exercises.
+- Land gently on the balls of your feet, like a cat.

 - Keep your knees slightly bent at all times.
 Never extend completely.